jewzaam/pixinsight-scripts/README.md

 Various pixinsight scripts.

+# Install

+TODO once I have setup publishing...

+# Documentation

 ## AddStars

 Used in conjuction with StarXTerminator.
 Assumes the extracted stars are the original image id appending with `_stars`.
 Makes it easier to quickly add any stars back into the image they originated from.
 Useful to do manipulation of nebula without stars to minimize impact on those stars.

+## AddViews

+Applied to an image with an id, script adds all other images that start with that image's id to the image.
+Used for building a rejection_low composite after image integration.
+This aids in the initial crop of the monochrome frames.

+Example, apply to `rejection_low` and will add `rejecction_low1`, `rejection_low2`, etc.

 ## BetterEzDeconStarmask